Medical Records Retention Laws by State (2026 Guide)

 States with the Shortest Requirements

-Florida, Kentucky, Nevada, Oklahoma, and Wisconsin all require only 5 years of retention for at least some provider types.
+Florida, Nevada, Oklahoma, and Wisconsin all require only 5 years of retention for at least some provider types.

 Nebraska does not impose a specific mandatory retention period in its statutes.
 However, providers may not destroy records after receiving a patient request under Neb.
 Rev. Stat.
 71-8403.